pravega/pravega/documentation/src/docs/controller-service.md

 responsible for maintaining "metadata" and "lifecycle" operations (_creating, updating, scaling, truncating, sealing_ and _deleting Streams_) for each Pravega Stream.

-The Stream management can be divided into the following three categories:
+The Stream management can be divided into the following categories:

   1. **Stream Abstraction**: A Stream can be viewed as a series of dynamically changing segment sets where the Stream transitions from one set of consistent segments to the